Skip to Content

 State Emergency Relief (SER)

-State Emergency Relief is a crisis intervention program that provides emergency assistance to income-eligible households who are in immediate danger of being without heat.
+State Emergency Relief (SER) is a crisis intervention program that provides emergency assistance to income-eligible households who are in immediate danger of being without heat.

 Household SizeIncome Limit